sherinedarwish/fatura-backend/README.md

 # Fatura-backend

 An authenticated and authorizated application that the user can register , login , logout and have a specific role either an employee or employer.
-The employer has only the authority to view all the registerd employees but the employee does not have this previlige.
+Only the employer has the authority to view all the registerd employees but the employee does not have this previlige.

 The user can: